EnriquePH/marketconf/README.md

 ### Listing confidence indices

-The four U.S. Stock market confidence indexes are derived, monthly, from survey data on the behavior of investors, these indexes are:
+The four U.S. stock market confidence indexes are derived monthly from survey data on investors’ behavior.
+These indexes are:

 ``` r
 library(marketconf)